learn-co-curriculum/hs-intro-databases-ar/README.md

 * Explain why databases are important
 * Describe the structure of a database
 * Create and modify tables and access info from tables via SQL queries
-* Connect a Sinatra app to a database
-* Complete tasks using Rake
-* Use Active Record to access data from a database

 ---
 ### Using Databases to Remember All the Things